6 December 2012

 The documentary made by Leopard films and shown on BBC1 on 5 December 2012 was described as a ‘documentary using helmet camera footage to give a unique insight into the tension and conflict on Britain’s roads’ however it has produced a wave of revulsion amongst cyclists and cycle organisations aiming to defuse these very same tensions and encourage cycle use.

 MP Ian Austin, Chair of the All-Party Parliamentary Cycling Group described it as “Stupid, sensationalist, simplistic, irresponsible nonsense.”

 The documentary is one of three documentaries announced by the BBC featuring "everyday filming technology".

-Penny Knight from law firm Leigh Day’s cycling team, which acts exclusively for the British Cycling and British Triathlon Federation membership, said:
+Leigh Day’s cycling team acts exclusively for the British Cycling and British Triathlon Federation membership, a team lawyer said:

 “Of course we applaud the incredible efforts of Cynthia Barlow following the death of her daughter Alex and the work she has done to make cycling safer which featured in the film, but this was one light amidst a dark and confused programme.

 “We are seriously concerned with the way in which the film was titled and how it was conceived, which seemed to be about the way it was filmed, gathering the footage then fitting it to a sensationalist narrative.

 “We believe it was irresponsible and will set back the development of cycling in this country, just at a time when the popularity of the sport is at its height.